Create beautifully unique pergola rafter tails.

 Large diagrams and explanations come later.

-Let's choose a 6" wide pergola rafter tails for now.
+Let's choose a 6" wide pergola rafter tail design for now.

 This formula I'm about to show you works for any size you are likely to meet.